DnD 5e - The Warforged Handbook

 While there are just three decision points in the Warforged racial traits (a flexible ability increase, a tool proficiency, and a skill proficiency), they are both flexible and simple to play.
 This, coupled with their natural durability, make the Warforged a great option for new players and for experienced players looking to survive a dangerous life of adventuring.

 Warforged are exceptionally versatile, second in versatility only to the Variant Human.
-Constitution is a great option for literally every class, few classes benefit significantly from more than one flexible ability increase, and bonus AC is literally always useful.
+Constitution is a great option for literally every class, few classes benefit significantly from more than one flexible ability increase, and a bonus AC is literally always useful.
 For these reasons, I've chosen to omit my usual color assessments, though I'll provide some specific guidance on ways to build a warforged character in each class.

 An obvious choice.
 Artificers only get medium armor (though they can pad that with Infusions), so the Warforged's extra Constitution and AC are great, and since the Artificer needs little beyond Intelligence the single ability increase works great.
 If you build a Battlesmith you can be a robot with a pet robot, and if that doesn't sound like fun I feel like you and I have very different ideas of fun.